mfleming/faulty-towers/docs/rfcs/0001-attach-to-running-pid.md

 # New feature: Attaching to a running pid
-The initisiation phase of an application isn't as interesting for inserting exceptions as the main running phase because often errors during init are fatal and it's reasonable that you can't recover from them.
+The initialisation phase of an application isn't as interesting for inserting exceptions as the main running phase because often errors during init are fatal and it's reasonable that you can't recover from them.
 However, during the normal operation of high-reliability apps it should be possible to (almost) always recover from exceptions.